 Music Therapy is used with individuals of all ages, including those with physical, learning, social or emotional difficulties on an individual or group basis.

-It is used with young people (clients) therapeutically to address physical, psychological, cognitive, behavioral and social functioning.
-Music Therapy offers clients a wide range of musical experiences with a view to affect change and facilitate growth for the child, in areas of communication, social/emotional, sensory motor, and cognitive skills.
+It is used with young people (clients) therapeutically to address physical, psychological, cognitive, behavioural and social functioning.
+Music Therapy offers clients a wide range of musical experiences with a view to affect change and facilitate growth for the child, in areas of communication, social/emotional, sensory motor and cognitive skills.

-The therapeutic relationship develops within the safe space of the Music Therapy session.
-The role of the Music Therapist is to observe and listen, while acknowledging, supporting, and developing the client’s music expressions.
+The therapeutic relationship develops within the safe space of the Music Therapy Session.
+The role of the Music Therapist is to observe and listen, while acknowledging, supporting, and developing the client’s musical expressions.

-The client and Music Therapist use sound, music, and silences as a basis for communication.
+The client and Music Therapist use sound, music and silence as a basis for communication.